pwa-builder/PWABuilder/docs/builder/store-promotion.md

 # Free Microsoft Developer Account Promotion

-For a limited time, PWABuilder is offering free Microsoft Store Developer accounts (normally $19) to individual developers who have a progressive web app that meets specific requirements.
-With a Microsoft Sore Developer account, you can deploy your progressive web app to the Microsoft Store, extending your app's reach to millions of users on Windows.
+For a limited time, PWABuilder is offering free Microsoft Store Developer accounts (approximately $19 in value) to individual developers who have a [Progressive Web App](/home/pwa-intro) that meets specific requirements.
+With a Microsoft Store Developer account, you can deploy your Progressive Web App to the Microsoft Store, extending your app's reach to users on Windows.

 ## Requirements

 To qualify for a free Microsoft Store developer account, you must:

-  * own a PWA that is installable, contains all required manifest fields, and implements at least two desktop enhancements
+  * own a PWA that is installable, contains all required manifest fields, and implements at least two desktop enhancements.
+See our [Beginner's Guide to Progressive Web Apps](/home/pwa-intro) for more info.
   * live in a country or region where the Windows program in Partner Center is offered.
 See here for the full list of countries
   * have a valid Microsoft Account to use to sign up for the Microsoft Store on Windows developer account
   * not have an existing Microsoft Store on Windows individual developer/publisher account